micro-manager/pycro-manager/README.md

 <img src="docs/source/pycromanager_banner.png" width="600">

-`pycromanager` is a Python library for enabling microscope acquisition control and data analysis.
+`pycromanager` is a Python library for customized microscope hardware control and integration with image processing.
 It works together with [Micro-manager](https://micro-manager.org/) and [Micro-magellan](https://micro-manager.org/wiki/MicroMagellan).

-Check out to the [documentation](https://pycro-manager.readthedocs.io/en/latest/) for an idea of the capabilities and how to get started.
+Check out to the [pre-print](https://arxiv.org/abs/2006.11330) or the [documentation](https://pycro-manager.readthedocs.io/en/latest/) for an idea of the capabilities and how to get started.

 Have a cool example of something you've done with `pycromanager` or an idea for improvement?
 Reach out on the issues page.
 Contributions/ideas/examples welcome!